mabq/arch-base/README.md

      - `target_disk` --- use `fdisk -l` on the managed node to identify the target disk block device name

-     - `password` --- is the password for the user account
+     - `password` --- is the password for the user account (the username must be passed as a command-line argument), see below how to encrypt a variable value

      - `encryption_password` --- is the password used to encrypt the disk, make sure it is long and random (this password will also be used to automatically decrypt the contents of the second script)